ricardoMatallana/ricardoMatallana/README.md

 🤝 Looking for Guidance: Seeking mentorship and opportunities to further enhance my skills in full-stack development and machine learning.
 Interested in roles that challenge me and allow me to grow my expertise in these areas, particularly in real-world, project-based settings.

 👨‍💻 Projects Showcase: All my projects, including 'Job Quest', AI tools for the Knight Foundation, and various academic assignments, are available on

+💬 Ask Me About My journey developing 'Job Quest', my experience at Netflix Pathways  and Knight Foundation, and my approach to solving complex problems in software development.
+Feel free to inquire about specific projects, challenges faced, and how I've applied my technical skills to create impactful solutions.

 📫 Contact Me: rickymatallana10@gmail.com | 954-643-6199